KevinH48264/autoscious-carbon-capture/knowledge_base/README.md

 - Edit and run reorganize_taxonomy.py
 - Alternatively, edit and run generate_viz.ipynb

-## 8. For adding confidence scores to classification ids
+## 8. For adding confidence scores to classification ids (O(# classified_ids))
 - Edit and run add_keyword_class_scores.py
 - Alternatively, edit and run generate_viz.ipynb

+### Improvements:
+1. A column in df to signal if a row has already had their confidence score calculated could decrease runtime drastically by filtering.
+2. This could be an error catching step where if classification id was not found, then the format was likely wrong and the keywords need to be reclassified.
+It could be set to None, and then this script and work with update_taxonomy_reclassify_keywords to just filter and rank based on where 1) classification_id = None and then 2) confidence_score is low.
+3. Currently slow because of ast.literal_eval.
+Could be improved by using a different method to convert string to list.
+Perhaps regex.

-## 9. For generating taxonomy JSON
+## 9. For generating taxonomy JSON (O(# papers))
 - Edit and run gen_taxonomy_json.py
 - Alternatively, edit and run generate_viz.ipynb

-## 10. For generating edges
+## 10. For generating edges (O(n choose 2))
 - Edit and run gen_edges.py
 - Alternatively, edit and run generate_viz.ipynb

+Improvements:
+1. Currently unscalable if there are too many papers in one subcluster.
+1.1 Improvement 1: Restrict amount of papers in one subcluster by updating the taxonomg and reclassifying as appropriate.